matthewT53/Very-Simple-SMTPS/README.md

 This library can be integrated into your project by using the `conan package manager` or by downloading a release and copying this library's code into your project.

 ### Conancenter:
+This is still a work in progress.
+Submitted a PR for this [here](https://github.com/conan-io/conan-center-index/pull/19398)

 ### Download a release:
+Grab the latest release from [here](https://github.com/matthewT53/Very-Simple-SMTPS/releases/tag/v1.0.0).

+Build it using the instructions below.

+Copy over the include folder into your own project and copy either the `libsmtp_lib.so` or `libsmtp_lib.a` library file under `.conan/src` into your own project and link with it.

 ### Example usage:
 ```c++